Irish showband: Decline of the showbands

 By the mid-1970s the phenomenon had peaked, and was in decline.
 A number of factors contributed to their drop in popularity, including the advent of upscale discothèque, the opening of hotel music lounges and cabaret rooms with alcohol licenses, and changing musical tastes.
 The big bands started employing smaller bands, known as relief bands, to play before them.
 People often stayed in the pub, ignoring the fact that the relief band was playing, and waited until the main band was about to come on stage before going into the ballroom.
 Bands were less and less successful at drawing people out of the pub at all.
 Some tried changing names and coming up with gimmicks to try to attract people.

 Some of the bigger bands started demanding a guaranteed fee no matter what the attendance would be.
 Some even demanded a percentage of the door takings from the ballroom operator, the amount depending on how popular the band were.
 It became riskier for ballroom operators to run dances and make a profit with falling attendances and increased fee demands from bands.

-In July 1975 members of the Ulster Volunteer Force murdered three members of The Miami Showband, Fran O'Toole, Tony Geraghty and Brian McCoy and wounded two others, Des McAlea and Stephen Travers.
+In July 1975 members of the Ulster Volunteer Force murdered three members of The Miami Showband, Fran O'Toole, Tony Geraghty and Brian McCoy.
+Two others were wounded, Des McAlea and Stephen Travers.
 The killings, which occurred as the band was returning from a show in Banbridge in Northern Ireland, became known as the Miami Showband killings.
 Cross-border band touring dropped significantly as a result, hastening the general decline of the showbands.
 Of the bands that did not break up entirely, many reduced their numbers and were revamped into small outfits that only played locally.

 Ballrooms and dance halls

 The city ballrooms were often purpose built and lavish.
 Many rural dance halls, on the other hand, were simple buildings at the edge of the town.
 Dance halls in smaller towns and villages would host a dance once or twice a month.
 The fans often travelled miles from the surrounding countryside to see their favourite band.
 A chain of venues in the midlands was operated by Albert Reynolds, who would later become Taoiseach of the Republic.
 Associated Ballrooms was owned by mining magnate Con Hynes.
 The Lucey brothers had large ballrooms in Cork.
 In the North East, the Adelphi ballroom, owned by Dee O'Kane and Jimmy Hamilton in Dundalk, attracted audiences from both sides of the border.
 Summer dancing was held in marquee tents during parish carnivals throughout the country.
 Mineral Bars dispensed hot beverages and soft drinks.
 Ballrooms and dance halls did not sell alcoholic beverages.
 Alcohol sales remained the prerogative of the local pub, who then began to build extensions onto pubs and operate their own disco or cabaret show.